Art of Taiji

 Tai Chi is a non-aggresive martial art that teaches you to understand yourself.
 Tai Chi focuses on grace, harmony and self control (inner peace.)
 Taiji is continuous and ever flowing, unrestrained and expressive.
 Tai Chi teaches you how to strengthen your own body through your own energy called Qi.
 Tai Chi strengthen and conditions the body while also building flexibility and coordination.

 Tai Chi is an internal martial art.
 Another name for internal martial art is soft martial art or in Chinese we call it Nen Quan or “Soft Fist.”
 This kind of martial art focus heavily on flexibility and agility.

 Tai Chi forms are a tool for many things.
 Initially it is to move the Qi in the body to open channels and strengthen the body.
 Because of this Tai Chi is a form of Qi Gong in the early stage.

+There are many forms in Taiji.
+There are weapons forms and there are barehand forms.
 Each Tai Chi form itself has a specific purpose just like every movement in Tai Chi has a specific purpose.